chloelewisdev/milestone-project-3/README.md

 The images I chose from DrawKit then enabled me to the colour palette for the website, including the logo.
 I decided the logo would be the word ‘REMOTE’, with wavy text decoration underneath – I thought this was simple but also fitted in well with the style of the graphics.

-Insert colour palette.

 * **Typography:** I used Google Fonts to select the fonts for my project and decided on the font ‘Cabin’ – I thought this worked well when bold as a heading but also looked good when regular weight for the body text.

 * **Images:**  The images used on the website are all from DrawKit, which is an open source of free illustrations updated every week.
 I downloaded the Peach Illustration System for this website from DrawKit, as it included illustrations of people working from home, as well as different scenes, and technology illustrations which I thought would be useful.
 I decided to include a mix of illustrations of people working at home, technology such as an artistic illustration of a computer, as well as illustrations of plants which created a ‘home’ feel.

 * **Layout:** I decided to keep the background clean, spacious and fresh by using a white background for the pages.
 This then enabled me to add different colours as a background to certain areas of content, such as a the tips board, and the form for adding a tip.

-## Existing features
+## Existing features and Database Structure
 This project consists of seven different pages, three of which are only accessible to users once they have an account and have logged in.

 ** Database Structure **